The Baryon Junction and String Interactions: The ``Baryon" in the Open Channel

 \section{The ``Baryon" in the Open Channel}

 In this section, we study the three strings tied at a junction as in figure \ref{pic_setup}.
-The string endpoints in $\mathbb{R}^d$ are positioned at $\vec{X}=(L,0,...,0)$, $\vec{Y}=(\frac{L}{2},\frac{\sqrt{3}L}{2},...,0)$, and $\vec{Z}=(-\frac{L}{2},\frac{\sqrt{3}L}{2},...,0)$ with Dirichlet boundary conditions on the vertices of the equilateral triangle.
+The string endpoints in $\mathbb{R}^d$ are positioned at $\vec{X}=(L,0,...,0)$, $\vec{Y}=(\frac{L}{2},\frac{\sqrt{3}L}{2},...,0)$, and $\vec{Z}=(-\frac{L}{2},\frac{\sqrt{3}L}{2},...,0)$ with Dirichlet boundary conditions on the vertices of the equilateral triangle (see \cite{andreev2016some} for a discussion of the collinear case.).
 Classically, strings are straight lines meeting at the origin, which is the Fermat–Torricelli point that minimizes the sum of distances to the vertices.
 Unlike the EFT boundaries we reviewed above, the vertex's location oscillates along the longitudinal directions $X_1$, $Y_1$, and $Z_1$ of the strings.
 For instance, let $X_{1}=l_s x_1(t)$ be the fluctuating position of the vertex in the longitudinal direction of the first string, then the Nambu-Goto action \eqref{eq_Nambu-Goto Action} in static gauge (see appendix \ref{appendix_Gauge Fixing}) reads

 and similarly for the $Y$- and $Z$-worldsheets.
 We see that to leading order one only has to modify the integration domain in the action by the time-dependent function $l_s x_1(t)$.

 The vertex is point-like in the IR, and the rigid geometric condition at the vertex $\sigma=0$ is such that $x_1=(z_2-y_2)/\sqrt{3}$, $y_1=(x_2-z_2)/\sqrt{3}$, $z_1=(y_2-x_2)/\sqrt{3}$, and for the transverse fluctuations